ejhonglab/trap_assay/README.md

 ```
 Just paste this in to a terminal, hit enter, and type in your password as needed.

+When it finishes running, open a new terminal or type `. ~/.bashrc` to reload
+some required settings.

 ### Dependencies

 [tom-f-oconnell/usb_cam](https://github.com/tom-f-oconnell/usb_cam)